 What is Petapan: First Light?
 In 2014, Indigenous artists and arts practitioners from across Atlantic Canada were invited to participate in a symposium hosted at Millbrook First Nation, NS.
 The event was organized by the Atlantic Public Arts Funders, which includes the New Brunswick Arts Board (artsnb), the Newfoundland and Labrador Arts Council (ArtsNL), Arts Nova Scotia (ArtsNS) and the Prince Edward Island Council of the Arts (PEIAC).

 The was the first time the four Atlantic provinces collaborated on an event specifically for Indigenous artists, thus the name Petapan – First Light – indicates a breaking of dawn.

-Back by popular demand, a second Symposium will be held June 17-19, 2016 at Dieppe, New Brunswick.
-The free three-day event will feature keynote speakers, workshops, evening showcases, disciplinary sessions, and provide a space for celebrating art and making connections.
+Back by popular demand, a second Symposium was held June 17-19, 2016 at Dieppe, New Brunswick.
+The free three-day event featured keynote speakers, workshops, evening showcases, disciplinary sessions, and provided a space for celebrating art and making connections.

 What is the purpose of the Symposium?
 Petapan: First Light celebrates the diversity, strength, and excellence of Indigenous arts practice in Atlantic Canada, as well as addresses the unique challenges facing Atlantic Canadian indigenous artists and arts practitioners in terms of the creation, dissemination, and promotion of work.